 The Cost Proposal Form shall contain all price information in the format specified on these pages.
 Complete the Cost Proposal Form only as provided in this section.
 Do not amend, alter, or leave blank any items on the Cost Proposal Form.
-If option costs are included, Proposers must submit pricing for each option year and related component.
 Failure to adhere to any of these instructions may result in the Proposal being determined not reasonably susceptible of being selected for award.